paintdev/Shout/README.md

 # Shout
-I made a Wispr Flow clone but it's significantly worse
+My attempt on making something similar to Wispr Flow